semerj/hospital-safety-score/README.md

 Scraping Hospital Safety Score Data
 =====================

-My first stab at web scraping with Python
+My first stab at web scraping with Python and Selenium

 NO ONE SHOULD USE THIS, EVER.